TejaVamsee/My_learnings/Andriod/Andriod.md

  #### Sysytem Applications
  - System apps are essential for the basic functioning of the device.
  - They handle core operations like calling, messaging, managing settings, and using the camera.
+ - It can access directly to HAL layer by using the system calls like android.system.featurename

 #### User Applications
  - Apps installed from the playStore or AppStore.
  - Installed by the user to add extra features and perform specific tasks like communication, social networking, media, and productivity.
+ - To access the HAL layer you have to follow the software stack of Android.

 #### Privileged Applications
  - Privileged apps have additional permissions that regular apps don’t have.